-If you and your spouse are considering getting a divorce, you will first have to determine whether you want to hire a divorce lawyer.
-This is not a simple question, as the answer is highly dependent on your circumstances.
+If you and your spouse are considering getting a divorce, you must first determine whether you want to hire a divorce lawyer.
+This is not a simple question, as the answer highly depends on your circumstances.
 Contrary to popular belief, you are not legally required to hire a lawyer to file a divorce in most countries – meaning if you and your spouse are able to reach an agreement on what you want, you can settle the divorce without legal intervention.
-Regardless of what you choose, you should first assess your circumstances to ensure that your needs are met and your interests are fully protected.
+Regardless of what you choose, you should first assess your circumstances to ensure that your needs are met, and your interests are fully protected.

-There are mainly 3 issues that are argued by parties in a divorce case:
+There are mainly three issues that are argued by parties in a divorce case:

 In general, the more complicated your answers to these issues are, the more likely you will need to seek advice from a lawyer.

 Although divorce is one of the most complicated and emotional legal disputes, not all cases require extensive legal or court assistance.

 If a married couple can see eye to eye on what they want for their family, they should try to negotiate a divorce settlement on their own.